gender-bias/gender-bias/CONTRIBUTING.md

 # Contributing to Reading for Gender Bias

 Welcome!
 I'm really excited to see you here!
 Thank you for taking the time to contribute!
 Reading for Gender Bias welcomes all contributions from anyone willing to work in good faith.
-No contribution is too samll and all contributions are valued.
+No contribution is too small and all contributions are valued.

-This documents is a set of guidelines for contributing to Reading for Gender Bias on GitHub.
+This document is a set of guidelines for contributing to Reading for Gender Bias on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

 # What should I know before I get started?